Preview

 You can follow every game from the Premier League with FotMob this season — featuring deep stats coverage, xG, and player ratings.
 Download the free app here.

-Preview: Leicester host Arsenal in early Saturday kickoff
+Preview: Forest host Arsenal in top four battle

-Preview: Leicester host Arsenal in early Saturday kickoff
+Preview: Forest host Arsenal in top four battle

 By Ian King